danchoi/fredit/README.md

 `RAILS_ENV` to your target environment.

 To run your Rails app with fredit, just start it in the Rails environment Gemfile group you put the fredit gem in.
-The special view template links should then be visible and link to the fredit editor.
+When you hit the app in the browser, you should see the injected view template links and be able to click through them to fredit's source code editor.

 ## fredit and git

-fredit assumes that the Rails instance it is running on is a cloned git repository. **It also assumes that you have set the current branch of git repository to the one you want your collaborator's changes committed to.**
+fredit assumes that the Rails instance it is running on is a cloned git repository. **It also assumes that you have set the current branch of this git repository to the one you want your collaborator's changes committed to.**

-When your collaborator makes and save changes, fredit will commit those changes on the current git branch of the git repository the root of this instance of your Rails application.
+When your collaborator makes changes, fredit will commit those changes on the current git branch of this clone of the git repository.
 There is a form field in the fredit editor for the collaborator to enter git author information and a git log message.
-These bits of information accompany the git commit.
+These bits of information will be added as metadata to the git commit.

 When you're ready to review and merge the changes your collaborator made via fredit, it's all just a matter of working with git commits and branches.
-You can set up client-side git hooks on the fredit server to notify you when your collaborator has made changes, to automatically push those changes to the appropriate branch in the upstream repository, run a CI build server, etc.
+You can set up client-side git hooks on the fredit-enabled clone to notify you when your collaborator has made changes, to automatically push those changes to the appropriate branch in the upstream repository, run a CI build server, etc.

+## Security

+fredit has basic security features, on top of which you can add anything you want.
+At a minimum, fredit will not allow any user to use the fredit web interface to edit a file above or outside the Rails application root directory of that Rails instance.

+## Contribute

+Feel free to fork and take this simple idea wherever you want to.
+The current version of this project is really just a quick and dirty implementation that just does what I currently need it to.

 ## License